dkackman/diffusers-workflow/README.md

 #### Prompt Augmentation

 This example uses an instruct LLM to augment the prompt before passing it to the model.
+This also demonstrates composable child workflows.

 Note that this particular LLM requries `flash_attn` which in turn requires the [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit).